-A family owned business that started in 1946 with the first Delgado brother, Antonio Delgado and later his brothers Francisco and Jose Delgado.
+We are a family owned business that was started in 1946 by the first Delgado brother, Antonio, and later his brothers, Francisco and Jose.

 • The Caltex Floating Station, the first of its kind in the country, bringing port supplies to ships.

 • The first to mechanize the port system of Manila.

 • The first to introduce and implement the use of the shipping container in the Philippines.

 • The first five star hotel in the Philippines, the Manila Hilton.